Fajar-RahmadJaya/KeyTik/README.md

 ```

 ### Multiple Files Opener :
 You can open multiple files only with one key or more.
 In default, it use alt + left to open some files or program.
 You can change files path with your files or programs path to your preference.
 Make sure you change files path to yours because in default it only give you path example not the actual path.
-For more guide on how to adjust or download the script, go to AutoHotkey Script Collection And Template release on [Multiple Files Opener Guide](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/v2.1).
+For more guide on how to adjust or download the script, go to AutoHotkey Script Collection And Template release on [AutoHotkey Script Collection and Template, Multiple Files Opener Guide](https://github.com/Fajar-RahmadJaya/AutoHotkeyCollection/releases/tag/v2.1).
 - **Full 'Multiple Files Opener' Script on KeyTik Bundled Download:**
 ```
 Alt & Left::